TrevorSundberg/ne/README.md

     other-data: 1234
 ```

-A pragma is platform dependent and is used to communicate information to a particular platform.
+A pragma is sandbox dependent and is used to communicate information to a particular sandbox.
 The values have no meaning otherwise.
-The use of pragmas is discouraged as we hope that `.ne` files can remain agnostic of platform, however we understand the need for these pragmas on occasion.
+The use of pragmas is discouraged as we hope that `.ne` files can remain agnostic of sandbox, however we understand the need for these pragmas on occasion.

 ## Packages